tigerplush/ghost_suckers/README.md

 # nice to have
-spawn ghosts out of graves with a little intro animation map-generation reload time rotational camera shake
+spawn ghosts out of graves
+map-generation
+reload time
+rotational camera shake